rust-vmm/vhost-device/crates/scsi/test/README.md

 For running these tests, you need a KVM enabled x86_64 machine and `podman`.

-vhost-user-scsi must have been built already.
+vhost-device-scsi must have been built already.

 ## Performed tests